OpenTranslationBible/open-bible/en-GB/29.Joel/md/joel-01.md

 ## Joel 1:16

-> Is not the food removed before our eyes,
+> Is not the food cut off from us, before our eyes,
-> and joy and gladness from the house of our God?
+> and joy and gladness cut off, from the house of our God?

 ## Joel 1:17